Learn how to prevent, check for and treat tick bites!

 Prevent, Check & Treat Tick Bites

-Lyme disease is a bacterial infection which is spread from a bite from an infected blacklegged tick, which is also known as a deer tick.
-This tick can spread other tickborne diseases as well.
+While there are several diseases that can be transmitted by ticks, Lyme disease is the most commonly reported in New York State.
+An average of more than 9,000 cases are reported in NYS each year.
+Lyme disease is a bacterial infection that is spread by a bite from an infected blacklegged tick, also known as a deer tick.
+Blacklegged ticks can spread other tickborne diseases as well.

 Lyme disease is diagnosed based on: